Special Weather Statement issued for Cleveland by NWS - News Break

 Special Weather Statement issued for Cleveland by NWS

-Effective: 2021-07-09 14:11:00 EDT Expires: 2021-07-09 14:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Very heavy rainfall may flood areas with poor drainage, such as ditches and underpasses.
-Avoid these areas and do not cross flooded roads.
-Water levels of small streams may also rise rapidly.
-Seek higher ground if threatened by flood waters.
-Target Area: Cleveland A STRONG THUNDERSTORM WILL IMPACT EAST CENTRAL CLEVELAND AND NORTHWESTERN GASTON COUNTIES UNTIL 230 PM EDT At 154 PM EDT, Doppler radar was tracking a strong thunderstorm 9 miles southwest of Lincolnton, or near Cherryville, moving southeast at 15 mph.
-Locations to be impacted include Cherryville, Waco and Bessemer City.
-Wind gusts up to 45 mph, pea size hail and very heavy rainfall rates up to 2 inches per hour will be possible in these areas.alerts.weather.gov
+Effective: 2021-07-09 09:10:00 EDT Expires: 2021-07-09 13:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Cleveland A STRONG THUNDERSTORM WILL IMPACT EAST CENTRAL CLEVELAND AND SOUTHWESTERN GASTON COUNTIES UNTIL 145 PM EDT At 117 PM EDT, Doppler radar was tracking a strong thunderstorm 10 miles west of Gastonia, or near Kings Mountain, moving southeast at 20 mph.
+Locations to be impacted include Gastonia, Kings Mountain, Bessemer City, South Gastonia, Crowders Mountain State Park and Crowders.
+Wind gusts up to 40 mph and pea size hail will be possible in these areas.alerts.weather.gov

 Comments / 0